Secure Handling of Secrets

 Parameter(

-title='CCB input that has secrets inside',
+title='Headers that have secrets inside',

 type='json', # important so that we can store a full object, not just a string